edouardklein/businessclassif/Notebook.md

 The we compute the distance between the tfidf transform of a cik text and all supercatgories' tf-idf vectors, and choose the closest(s).

 I made a mistake in the arithmetic code (int(c/10)==...) that works with supercategories and subcategories, etc. I should put that into functions.
+Done

+I code the tfidf matcher.
+It works OK

+It appears that solutions that return a fixed number of answer are inherently imperfect, because there is not a fixed number of categories per company.

 # Misc Info
 - Supercategories : first two digits